Treats and prevents hyperparathyroidism (overactive parathyroid glands) in patients with chronic kidney disease who are on dialysis.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have bone disease, heart disease, heart rhythm problems, or seizures.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have bone disease, heart disease, heart rhythm problems (such as arrhythmia), or seizures.

 - This medicine may increase the calcium in your blood (hypercalcemia).
 The symptoms of high calcium may include abdominal or stomach pain; confusion; constipation; depression; dry mouth; headache; incoherent speech; increased urination; loss of appetite; metallic taste; muscle weakness; nausea; thirst; unusual tiredness; vomiting; or weight loss.
 If you have any of these symptoms, check with your doctor immediately.

 - Your doctor will need to check your blood or urine at regular visits while you are using this medicine.
 Be sure to keep all appointments.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Blood in the urine, lower back pain, side pain, or sharp back pain just below the ribs.

 - Change in how much or how often you urinate.